ARTICLE 1: NAME

 Article XVII: Teachers’ Aid Responsibilities

-The Teachers Aide shall assist the Supervisor as required.
+The Teachers Aide shall have a Responsible Adult certification.
+Assist the Supervisor with operational duties as required.

 Article XIX: Borrowing Power